Many things can affect the value of your home. If you have a newer HVAC system, it can raise your property value.

 Your energy costs play a major role in determining your home’s value.
 If you’re spending significant amounts of money on utility bills, your property value could be lowered.
 In some cases, you might need to replace an existing system with a better fit for your home.

 If you’re looking for that added boost to your home’s value, you might want to add a heat pump to your HVAC system.
-Heat pumps are known for increasing the efficiency of your cooling and heating systems.
-A heat pump will provide additional heating for the winter.
+Heat pumps increase the efficiency of your cooling and heating systems.
+Additionally, a heat pump will provide additional heating for the winter.
 In the summer, a heat pump can even cool down your home.